 No, there is no cost (and no obligation) as a result of registering.
 You simply provide some basic contact details and we will be in touch shortly afterwards about the next steps and required information.
 There is no cost or payment required at any point in our process, unless and until your case is successful.

-Yes.
-RGL Management will arrange a third-party funder to cover all legal and other costs of the RGL Woodford Group Litigation claimants.
-RGL will also ensure that insurance is in place so that RGL Woodford Group Litigation claimants will not have to pay any “adverse costs” if the claims against Link and/or Hargreaves Lansdown are not successful.
+Yes, that is how it is commonly known.
+RGL Management arrange a third-party funder to cover all legal and other costs of the RGL Woodford Group Litigation claimants.
+RGL also ensure that insurance is in place so that RGL Woodford Group Litigation claimants will not have to pay any “adverse costs” if the claims against Hargreaves Lansdown are not successful.

 RGL will arrange litigation funding with a third-party funder that specialises in financing the pursuit of large commercial legal claims.
 The funds provided will cover all legal and other costs until a successful outcome is reached.